 That’s what this story is about—not courtroom justice or letting evil win.
 This isn’t about big, criminal things.
 It’s about everyday wounds.
 Emotional scrapes we get just from trying to live around other humans.

+“Turn the other cheek” doesn’t mean becoming a doormat.
+It means pausing before your pride takes over.
 It means choosing not to let someone else’s cruelty write your next chapter.

 This is for the personal moments—the ones where ego wants to shout, but wisdom whispers, breathe.
+You might still feel angry when you walk away today, but you’ll be lighter tomorrow.
+You’ll be proud of who you were when no one was watching.

 Let’s not carry regret over something we could’ve simply walked away from.